tomvanbraeckel/yamcs.github.com/yss.md

 6. Built-In Displays
     Yamcs Studio comes with an array of built-in displays that offer more dynamic views on different aspects of Yamcs.
 These built-in displays (or *Views*, as we call them inside Yamcs Studio) include such things as commanding, event logging, alarm overviews (upcoming) and archive insight.

+#### TC Commanding
+Yamcs Studio ships with a few built-in displays for commanding payloads.

+* Command Stack
+    The Command Stack allows operators to prepare stacks of commands for manual command issuing.
+The process is intentionally click-heavy to make sure that operators are aware of what they are doing.

+* Command History
+    The Command History keeps track of all commands that were issued using Yamcs (not just by yourself, but by anyone).
+By default it only lists realtime commands, but it is possible to also load an archived range of data from the server.

+* Command Queues
+    This view allows controlling the yamcs queues from the point of view of Yamcs Server.
+With sufficient privileges, queues can be blocked or disabled.

+While these views work fine, we are not done bulking them up with features, and also offer different solutions for automated procedures.

 ### OPI Editor
 Finally, let us now have a quick look at the OPI Editor.
 In the top right, change your copy of Yamcs Studio to `OPI Editor` mode (in case you don't see it, choose it from the dialog that pops up when clicking the plus-icon).